 2.2.2 There may be up to 85 At-Large Members.
 At-Large Members are full voting members of NSC, and will be selected at the beginning of each long semester.

 2.3 As a representative body, the Council will strive to include at least one student from every academic department in the College and at least one student representing the freshman, sophomore, junior, and senior classes.

 2.4 At the end of each semester, At-Large members who intend to return to NSC in the following semester must fill out and sign an “Intent to Return” form to be considered an active member for the following semester.
-If an ITR form is not filled out by the due date set by the Administrative Director, the member must reapply to NSC.
+If an ITR form is not filled out by the due date set by the Membership Director, the member must reapply to NSC.
 The ITR form may include a committee choice form in order to help partition committees.
-If a member fails to fill out a committee choice form by the due date set by the Administrative Director, the Administrative Director reserves the right to place the member on any committee with an open position.
+If a member fails to fill out a committee choice form by the due date set by the Membership Director, the Membership Director reserves the right to place the member on any committee with an open position.